lstiles1/inventory-management/README.md

 • Backend Development: Created a scalable back end with Node.js and Express.js, using Prisma for efficient database interactions with PostgreSQL.

-## Notable Achievements
-• Successfully integrated multiple AWS services for deployment, ensuring scalability and high availability of the application.

-• Streamlined data handling and user interactions through advanced state management techniques and real-time data fetching with Redux Toolkit Query.

-• Enhanced user experience by implementing a responsive design with comprehensive filtering options and a user-friendly interface.